How to Apply

 October 15 for spring semester exchange

-SMCM’s IE Office will enter each student into the U.S.’s SEVIS system in order to issue each student a SEVIS I-20 or a DS-2019, only after all of the above information has been received.
+SMCM will enter each student into the U.S.’s SEVIS system in order to issue each student a SEVIS I-20 (degree-seeking students) or a DS-2019 (exchange students), only after all of the above information has been received.
 Each student will take this SEVIS I-20 or DS-2019 to a U.S. embassy or consulate in his/her home country to obtain the required entry visa.

 These online resources will be helpful in preparing for your visa application: